pedscoffee/PhysicianPromptEngineering/cpt-calculator.md

         } else {
             // Risk section
             if (checkbox.checked) {
+                // Ensure only one risk item is selected for Minimal/Low/Moderate/High groups const categoryTitles = {
+                    'minimal_risk': 0,
+                    'low_risk': 1,
+                    'prescription_drug_mgmt': 2, 'decision_minor_surgery_risk': 2, 'decision_elective_major_no_risk': 2, 'diagnosis_limited_sdoh': 2,
+                    'drug_therapy_toxicity': 3, 'decision_elective_major_risk': 3, 'decision_emergency_surgery': 3, 'decision_hospitalization': 3, 'decision_dnr_deescalate': 3
+                };
+                const currentLevel = categoryTitles[itemId];

+                // Remove all other selected items at the same level (e.g., if selecting a different Moderate risk item)
+                // The risk section is *technically* select the highest applicable risk factor, so we keep them all selected in the state
-                if (!state.risk.includes(itemId)) {
+                // but the final determination should only be based on the *highest* level achieved. if (!state.risk.includes(itemId)) {
                     state.risk.push(itemId);
                 }

             } else {
                 state.risk = state.risk.filter(r => r !== itemId);
             }